De-Alchmst/bast/doc.md

 BAST has two primary data structures: arrays and singly linked lists.

 Lets start with arrays.
-Arrays are created with curly braces
+Arrays are created with curly braces.

 ```
 func [main]:[